oracle/accelerated-data-science/ads/feature_store/docs/source/user_guides/setup/terraform.rst

        .. tab:: MySQL DB Config: MySQL database configuration

-          A MySQL instance can only be accessed within the network so you must deploy the feature store in your VCN.
+          A MySQL instance can only be accessed within the network so you must deploy the Feature Store in your VCN.
 Specify the vault secret for the MySQL database password.
           Ensure that ingress rules are in place to provide VCN access for the MySQL instance, see `Networking <https://docs.oracle.com/en-us/iaas/mysql-database/doc/networking-setup-mysql-db-systems.html>`__ for more details.

           .. list-table:: mysql_db_config